The Block (Australian TV series): Season 18

 Applications for the eighteenth season of the series opened in September 2021 until 18 October 2021, looking for couples aged between 18 and 65 years old being sought by casting agents.
 Filming is expected to be a 10–12 week shoot period from late February 2022.
-In September 2021, the eighteenth season of The Block was officially confirmed at Nine’s 2022 upfronts, and for the first time the series will be heading to a regional location, the Macedon Ranges, where the contestants will be transforming country houses.
+In September 2021, the eighteenth season of The Block was officially confirmed at Nine's 2022 upfronts, and for the first time the series will be heading to a regional location, the Macedon Ranges, where the contestants will be transforming country houses.

 In early April 2022, the day filming was scheduled to commence it was confirmed by sources that a contestant had tested positive to COVID-19.
 Filming was delayed by a week with filming commencing mid-April.

-Omar & Oz won the season with $1,586,666.66 + $100,000 prize money, leaving both of them with $843,333 each and being the biggest profit to date for one team.
-Despite the huge win the other teams didn’t fare so well.
+Omar & Oz won the season with $1,586,666.66 + $100,000 prize money, leaving both of them with $843,333 each and being the second biggest profit to date for one team.
+Despite the huge win the other teams didn't fare so well.
 Ryan & Rachel passed in at auction but immediately sold to the highest bidder for $169,000.50 and Tom & Sarah-Jane sold for $20,000.99 the lowest profit since season 9.
-Ankur & Sharon and Dylan & Jenny’s homes were both passed in with no result on auction day.
-On 11 November 2022, it was confirmed Ankur & Sharon‘s house had sold for $4.25 million giving them a profit of $170,000.
-On 13 February 2023, Dylan and Jenny’s house was sold for an undisclosed amount more than 3 months after auction.
+Ankur & Sharon and Dylan & Jenny's homes were both passed in with no result on auction day.
+On 11 November 2022, it was confirmed Ankur & Sharon's house had sold for $4.25 million giving them a profit of $170,000.
+On 13 February 2023, Dylan and Jenny's house was sold for an undisclosed amount more than 3 months after auction.
+In May 2023, it was revealed their house had sold for $3.9 million, $180,000 under reserve, meaning they did not make any profit.